jhkette/image_upload_project/notes.md

 big things
 - Json web serivce DONE
+- JSON IS DONE BUT CHECK IT CAN BE RECIEVED USING CURL
 - try catch throughout DONE...(double check)
 - Add some css - look at flickr?
 - add language variables